 has the value given in Table 27-16 (Number of modulated subcarriers and guard interval duration values for HE PPDU fields)

 INACTIVE_SUBCHANNELS[x] is bit x of the TXVECTOR parameter INACTIVE_SUBCHANNELS if present, and is 0, otherwise.

+is, if the TXVECTOR parameter INACTIVE_SUBCHANNELS is present, equal to minus the number of bits with value 1 in the INACTIVE_SUBCHANNELS.
+Otherwise, is equal to .

 CID 24519